All Episodes

 Lobbyists for various companies are lobbying the Treasury Department for their companies to get a percentage of the bailout.

-Why why should it be any different with a bailout than it is any other pile of money?
+Why should it be any different with a bailout than it is any other pile of money?

-Congress sits there with a budget every year of three trillion bucks, lobbyists and everybody else, and this is not against lobbyists, by the way.
+Lobbyists, everybody else, and this is not against lobbyists, by the way.

-You're never gonna get rid of them.
+You're never going to get rid of them.

-I don't care what any politician says, you're never gonna get rid of them.
+I don't care what any politician says.

 They do what they do.